firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-64:10">The righteous shall be glad in the LORD, and shall trust in him; and all the upright in heart shall glory.</p>

-<p id="psa-65:1"><To the chief Musician, A Psalm and Song of David.> Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.</p>
+<p id="psa-65:1">Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.</p>

 <p id="psa-65:2">O thou that hearest prayer, unto thee shall all flesh come.</p>